 - The three subspecies of Asian elephants are Indian, Sri Lankan, and Sumatran.

-FAQs on Asian Elephants
+FAQs on Asian Elephant

-Q.3) What is the habitat of Asian elephants?
+Q4.
+What is special about Asian elephants?

-Q.4) How many Asian elephants are left in India?
+Q5.
+How many Asian elephants are left in India?